tiprankstipranks

 Economy & Political Environment - Risk 1

-Recent macroeconomic factors, including inflation, high interest rates, recession risks and other lagging effects of the COVID-19 pandemic, have caused downturns in key markets and created other commercial disruptions, which have and could further adversely impact our businesses.
+Ongoing macroeconomic factors, including inflation, high interest rates and recession risks could cause downturns in key markets and create other commercial disruptions, which could adversely impact our businesses.

 Products sold to key end-use markets, including the B&C and consumer electronics markets, represent a significant portion of our revenue.
-Because these markets are tied closely to overall economic performance, macroeconomic factors have and could further cause changes to demand for our products.
-These factors include: (i) inflation; (ii) high interest rates; (iii) recession risks; (iv) disruptions to supply chains; (v) other interruptions of international and regional commerce; and (vi) other lagging effects of the COVID-19 pandemic.
+Because these markets are tied closely to overall economic performance, macroeconomic factors could cause changes to demand for our products.
+These factors include: (i) inflation; (ii) high interest rates; (iii) recession risks; and (iv) other interruptions of international and regional commerce.
 Price erosion may occur as competitors become more aggressive in pricing practices.
 To the extent that these factors reduce demand for our products, our business, financial position, results of operations and cash flows could be adversely impacted.

 Natural and Human Disruptions - Risk 1